-The large French style garden of Rodin Museum with a view of Les Invalides is a pleasant oasis in the middle of Paris.
-The visit of Musee Rodin is altogether quite interesting and relaxing.
+The Musée Rodin is housed in a lovely 18th century mansion in the city.
+It displays a first class collection of Rodin sculptures.
+All of these sculptures were donated by the artist together with his interesting atelier in Meudon near the city, which can also be visited.
+The large French style garden of Rodin Museum with a view of Les Invalides is a pleasant oasis in the middle of the busy city.
+The visit of Musée Rodin is altogether quite interesting and relaxing.
 Cafeteria.
 Count two hours.

 Auguste Rodin (1840 - 1917), a french sculptor, brought vigor to the otherwise academic art of his time.

 The thinker, his most famous work, is displayed at the museum.
 The gates of hell, inspired by the Divine Comedy, and the burghers of Calais are stunning pieces of art too.

 These expressive sculptures were a shock when they appeared in the France of the late 19th century.
 They brought instant celebrity to the artist who then got many orders.